UWB-Adv-Data-Vis/Twitter-shiny/README.md

 })
 ```

-This set of code is beyond the scope of what we are learning in data visualization, but it uses regular expressions to extract words that can be standardized for counting without pesky username handles or hashtags that might alter our count.
+This set of code is beyond the scope of what we are learning in data visualization, but it uses regular expressions, *regex*, to extract words that can be standardized for counting without pesky username handles or hashtags that might alter our count.
 Notice we still have a filter function that uses `input$tweetsource` to make the information reactive.
 Once the word data is stored as an object `words` it can be called up as a wordle using the `wordcloud()` function.

 Save the file, write a commit message and ***commit***.

-Click the `Run Document` button to see if the wordle appears.
+Click the *Run Document* button to see if the wordle appears.

 ## Congratulations

 Well done!
 You made an interactive data visualization using twitter data!
 We will discuss different ways to publish your work to the web but for now anyone who has your code can reproduce your visualizations!

-Look over your work, make sure you are ready to push your changes, and then use Git to **Push** to GitHub Classroom.
+Look over your work, make sure you are ready to push your changes, and then use Git to ***Push*** to GitHub Classroom.